 Section 1.
 Availability of the Constitution and Bylaws

 a.
-A copy of the current CCFT Constitution and Bylaws shall be published on the CCFT web site, if such a web site exists.
+A copy of the current CCFT Constitution and Bylaws shall be published on the CCFT web site, if such a web site exists, or in alternate electronic format.

 b.
 The Secretary shall make available upon request by any member of the organization a copy of the current CCFT Constitution and Bylaws.

 c.
-Three copies of this Constitution and all subsequent amendments shall be submitted to the office of the Secretary-Treasurer of the American Federation of Teachers.
+A copy of this Constitution and all subsequent amendments shall be submitted to the office of the Secretary-Treasurer of the American Federation of Teachers.
 One copy shall be sent to the similar officer of each organization with which this organization is affiliated.